 Manually add SAML accounts to the portal

-If you chose the option to only allow users to join the organization Upon invitation from an administrator, you'll need to register the necessary accounts with the organization using a command line utility or sample Python script.
+If you chose the option to only allow users to join the organization Upon invitation from an administrator, you'll need to register the necessary accounts with the organization using a command line utility.
 Be sure to choose the Administrator role for a SAML account that will be used to administer the portal.

 Demote or delete the initial administrator account